Looper (film): Plot

 Old Joe experiences vague memories of Joe's actions in the present and meets his younger self at a diner.
 He wants to save his wife by killing The Rainmaker as a child.
 He acquires a map from a local library using numbers written on his hand that supposedly pertain to the Rainmaker's identity.
 Kid Blue and the Gat Men appear, and a gunfight ensues.
 Both Joes escape with pieces of the map.

 Joe follows the map to a farm where a woman named Sara lives with her young son Cid.
 Sara recognizes the numbers on the map as Cid's birthday and the location of the hospital where he was born.
 Joe deduces that Old Joe plans to kill all three children who were born at that hospital on the same day, not knowing which one will become the Rainmaker.

 Jesse, a Gat Man, comes to the farm, but Cid helps Joe hide.
 Later that night, Sara and Joe have sex, and Sara reveals that while she has above-average telekinetic powers, Cid's abilities are far stronger.
 In the morning, Joe wakes to find Jesse holding Sara at gunpoint.
 Cid kills Jesse using telekinesis.
 Joe realizes that Cid will become The Rainmaker and that Old Joe will now know this.

 Kid Blue captures Old Joe and takes him to Abe.
 Old Joe breaks free, killing Abe and his henchmen, and goes to Sara's farm, followed by Kid Blue.
 While Joe kills Kid Blue, Old Joe pursues Sara and Cid.
 When Cid's face is grazed by a bullet, Sara calms him before he can react and kill anyone.
 She sends Cid into a sugarcane field and positions herself to block Old Joe's line of fire.
 Joe realizes that if Old Joe kills Sara, an orphaned, traumatized Cid with lethal powers will grow up to become The Rainmaker.
-So, Joe kills himself, erasing Old Joe's existence, saving Sara and potentially preventing Cid from becoming The Rainmaker.
+So, Joe kills himself, erasing Old Joe's existence, saving Sara and preventing Cid from becoming The Rainmaker.